 We can't guarantee the weather in Cornwall, but we do promise a happy holiday in our most comfortable home with a welcome tray on your arrival.

 From the imposing solid front door to the tiled floor vestibule you enter the beamed, open-plan, carpeted living area with its original cob walls.
-This room invites relaxation with its leather sofa, cosy chairs,open fireplace, window seats, several table lamps, board games, and flat screen TV with DVD player.
+This room invites relaxation with its leather sofa, cosy chairs,open fireplace, window seats, several table lamps, board games, and flat screen TV.

-At the other end of the living room is a generous dining table, with a rocking and Windsor chairs, in front of an inglenook containing an attractive camphor chest.
-Also within this area is a side table bearing an elegant locally-made stone lamp.
+At the other end of the living room is a generous dining table, with a rocking and Windsor chairs, in front of an inglenook containing an attractive camphor chest, on top of which is an elegant locally-made stone lamp.

 There is a BT Home Hub connection providing free wi-fi and internet access.

 From the living room a couple of small steps lead up to the tiled floor hallway with the bathroom off to the left and to the right, a modern, very well equipped breakfast kitchen with a table seating six and windows overlooking the garden.

 Similar to the kitchen, the bathroom has a tiled floor plus extensive tiling above the generous bath with a shower over.

 There is also a wc, washbasin and a heated towel rail.

-The carpeted dog-leg staircase leads to the landing with a neat pine cupboard at one end and a useful OS map of the Lizard Peninsula on the wall.
+The carpeted dog-leg staircase leads to the landing with a neat pine cupboard and a useful OS map of the Lizard Peninsula on the wall.

 Up three steps to the right of the landing is the large twin-bedded room, with a spacious built-in cupboard, which overlooks the garden.
-To the left off the landing is the very pretty "Beatrix Potter" smaller twin-bedded room, ideal for children, and which overlooks the palm tree and the village.
+Off the landing to the left is the very pretty "Beatrix Potter" smaller twin-bedded room, ideal for children, and which overlooks the palm tree and the village.

 |Further details outdoors|